jovotech/learn-jovo/courses/project-3-podcast-player/step-2-stream-multiple-files.md

 }
 ```

-Inside that state, we simply play the next file using the same command introduced earlier in step one:
+Inside that state, we play the next file using the same command introduced earlier in step one:

 ```javascript
 // src/app.js